 1. American Museum of Natural History

 Yes, it’s probably the most famous museum in the city – especially thanks to its starring role in Night at the Museum.
-But the American Museum of Natural History is still one of the coolest museums in NYC!
+But the American Museum of Natural History is still one of the coolest museums to visit!

 This is the largest natural history museum in the world.
 With collections dedicated to exploring human cultures, the natural world, and the known universe, there’s plenty to discover inside!